Carthage: History and Attractions to Discover

 Introduction to Carthage

-Carthage, an ancient city that deeply marked the history of the Mediterranean, is located in modern Tunisia.
-Founded in the 9th century BC by the Phoenicians, it was the heart of a powerful commercial empire that extended across much of the Mediterranean.
-The ruins that can be visited today tell a story of greatness, wars, and ultimate destruction, offering visitors a fascinating look at an extraordinary civilization.
+Carthage, an ancient city that deeply marked the history of the Mediterranean, is located in modern-day Tunisia.
+Founded in the 9th century BCE by the Phoenicians, it was the heart of a powerful commercial empire that extended across much of the Mediterranean.
+The ruins that can be visited today tell a story of greatness, wars, and eventual destruction, offering visitors a fascinating glimpse into an extraordinary civilization.
+Today, it is one of Tunisia’s top attractions, captivating visitors with its historical remains and rich cultural heritage.
+Located near the capital Tunis, this ancient city remains a symbol of resilience and past splendor.
+With its unique blend of history and culture, this city is a must-see for those who want to discover the roots of Tunisia and the ancient Mediterranean world.

 History of Carthage